Malanius/understanding-typescript-course/README.md

 - default arguments has to be last on the list of arguments
 - compiled to workaroud that cheks for assigned value on target < ES6

+`-`

+### Spread operator

+- useful for pulling values from arrays or copying objects
+- compiled to workarounds on target < ES6

 ---

 ## Classes